stephband/scribe/README.md

 ### Sequences

-Sequences are described in the `"sequences"` array, and sequence events refer to them by id.
+Sequences are described in the `"sequences"` array, and `"sequence"` events refer to them by id.
 Child sequences have the same structure as parent sequences.
-Sequence events may refer their own sequences or to any sequence found in their parents.
+Events may refer to sequences in the same sequence or to any sequence found in their parent chain.
 Sequences are arbitrarily nestable.

 Scribe considers the top-level sequence to describe musical structure by convention.
 In the example above the top-level sequence contains the key, meter and musical sections as `"sequence"` events.
+Scribe renders double bar lines at the end of each of these.

 <!--